lyz-code/blue-book/docs/galas_2025.md

 El estilo es curioso y agradable de leer, me cuadra que le guste a layla.

-Shirley Jackson\'s beloved gothic tale of a peculiar girl named Merricat and her family\'s dark secret
+Shirley Jackson's beloved gothic tale of a peculiar girl named Merricat and her family's dark secret

 Taking readers deep into a labyrinth of dark neurosis, We Have Always Lived in the Castle is a deliciously unsettling novel about a perverse,